KoushikYarasani/Python-Lrn/README.md

 # Python-Lrn
+# santosh weds lakshdweep
-This repository is to learn python in 100 days this is a personal repository to switch between devices while coding 😊
+This repository is to learn python in 100 days this is a personal 😉 repository to switch between devices while coding 😊